In Georgia, Herschel Walker puts the GOP on a waiting pattern | ExBulletin

 I guess my hope is that if Herschel does it, he decides to do it ASAP, Tanenblatt said.
 You have people waiting to get on board, but it’s almost getting a little too late.

 Walker, 59, sparked further speculation about a Senate bid with a recent social media post showing the longtime Texas resident next to a car with a Georgian license plate on it.
 In the video, Walker said he was ready to run with the big dogs.
-But he has not set up any visible political operations in Georgia, and his established residence in the state is still unclear.
+But he has not set up any visible political operations in Georgia, and it is still not clear whether he has re-established his residence in his home state.
 He was not in attendance at the state’s annual Republican convention or district and county conventions earlier this spring, leaving some Republicans frustrated.

 You have to go out and meet people, and it takes time to do that in a large, populous state, said Jack Kingston, former South Georgia congressman and 2014 Senate candidate.
 Republican primary voters easily get angry. if you don’t come to their events, even if you are Herschel Walker.